Process automation that turns rules into reliable execution

 03

-We connect automations with source systems and exception paths
+We connect automation with source systems, data and exception paths